 In both subjects, you will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and fellow students.
 We place a great deal of importance on employability skills and offer a range of modules to help students gain relevant work experience as well as explore career options.

 You will be encouraged to undertake work placements and there is the opportunity to study abroad for a term in your second year.
 The University also offers all students the chance to learn a modern language alongside their core subjects.

-In History we ensure that placements are incorporated into core learning.
-In the second year, we offer opportunities for short group placements in museums and heritage organisations, and encourage students to reflect on what they have learned from previous employment or voluntary work experience.
+Placements are a prominent feature of our degree courses and highly encouraged.
+Placements are a good way to show you how you can use the skills acquired through studying history in the real world.
+In History we ensure that placements are incorporated into your core learning.
+In the second year, we offer opportunities for short group placements in museums and heritage and media organisations, and encourage students to reflect on what they have learned from previous employment or voluntary work experience.
 For third years, two optional modules offer placements of 10 working days in local archives and secondary schools.

 You also have the option to study abroad for a term in the second year.
 Some of the universities we have links with include University of Ottawa, Canada; University of Maastricht, Netherlands; University of Georgia, USA; and Monash University, Melbourne, Australia.